cooperrc/engineering-dynamics/syllabus.md

 There will be six quizzes, one for each module.
 The quizzes are composed of 2-4 questions based upon the readings and homeworks.
-You will scan and upload your work to HuskyCT *along with a 10-30-second video explaining your solution*.
+You will scan and upload your work to Google Classroom *along with a 10-30-second video explaining your solution*.

 #### Note on the Project Report